git-friendly/git-friendly/README.md

 ## Bonus: Pimp Your Configs

-We strongly recommend editing your global `~/.gitconfig` and adding features like ANSI color, command aliases (e.g. `git st` instead of `git status`), automatic remote tracking and more.
+We strongly recommend editing your global `~/.gitconfig` and adding features like ANSI color, command aliases (like `git st` instead of `git status`), automatic remote tracking and more.
 Check out [this sample ~/.gitconfig](https://gist.github.com/668161) to get started.

 We also recommend adding the current Git branch to your Terminal prompt (PS1) or you’ll quickly lose your place — here is a [pimp_prompt() bash function](https://gist.github.com/790086) which goes in your `~/.bash_profile` or `~/.bashrc`, then type `source ~/.bashrc` to reload.